cossacklabs/product-docs/acra/guides/trying-acra-with-docker/_index.md

 docker-compose -f docker/<compose_file_name>.yml up
 ```

-This will create `docker/.acrakeys` directory structure, generate all the key pairs, put them into appropriate directories, create DB, add DB user, grant them appropriate privileges and launch all the components.
+This will create `docker/.acrakeys` directory structure, generate all the key pairs, put them into appropriate directories, create DB, add DB user, grant appropriate privileges and launch all the components.

 Now you can connect to (you can see the default DB name and credentials inside the Docker Compose file):